Ervin Marton: Post-war years

 Artistic activity in Paris rapidly revived in the years after the war.
-From 1944 to 1946, Marton worked with Bölöni and Por in the reorganization of the Hungarian House, a cultural center for émigré artists.
+From 1944 to 1946, Marton worked with Bölöni and Por in the reorganization of the Hungarian House, a cultural centre for émigré artists.
 The community organized their own exhibits and discussions.
 He was invited to participate in many group exhibits, among which in 1947 were the Surrealist Exhibitions at the Galerie Maeght.
-That year he also had works in the School of Paris exhibit in London, his first showing in that city.
+That year, he also had works in the School of Paris exhibit in London, his first showing in that city.

 Marton was also featured in solo shows: in 1948, the Galerie Palmes had a retrospective of his work.
 The catalogue’s preface was written by Louis Cherronnet, critic for the magazine Arts, who was a supporter of Marton's work.
 In 1953, the Galerie St. Jacques gave Marton a solo show.
 In the catalogue preface, the writer Blaise Cendrars described Marton as "the ace of white and black photography."

 From his work in the 1940s and 1950s, Marton is internationally known as one of the masters of street photography, capturing people in their daily lives.
-In 1965 he was given a solo show in Italy at the Circolo Fotografia Milanese (Photography Club Milan).
+In 1965, he was given a solo show in Italy at the Circolo Fotografia Milanese (Photography Club Milan).
 In addition to photography, Marton continued to work in other art forms: painting, graphic art and sculpture.

 The strong Hungarian connections within the Parisian art community continued to flourish.
 In the postwar years, Marton helped new artists, for instance, teaching photography techniques to the Hungarian immigrant Michael Peto and encouraging him at the beginning of his career.
 Peto returned to London, where he developed as an internationally known photojournalist in his own right.

 "Camus by Marton" – Cover photograph by Ervin Marton for André Nicolas, Une Philosophie de l'Existence, Albert Camus, Presses Universitaires de France, 1964.

 Marriage and family

-After the war, Marton met his future wife Martha Rudas, who had immigrated to Paris from Budapest.
+After the war, Marton met his future wife, Martha Rudas, who had immigrated to Paris from Budapest.
 She was a descendant of Moses Sofer (the Chasam Sofer) in a long line of rabbis and their wives.
 During the war years, she hid in Budapest in one room with her two sisters and a baby niece.
-Her first husband György Rudas had died during the war while working in a Jewish forced labor group in Hungary.
+Her first husband, György Rudas, had died during the war while working in a Jewish forced labour group in Hungary.

 Marton and Martha married and had two sons together.
 Pier is a video/new media artist, professor and writer; Yves is an anthropologist who has also taught capoeira.

 "Interrupted Conversation, Place de la Bastille, Circa 1950" – Cover photograph by Ervin Marton on Routledge's 2018 English edition of Jean-Paul Sartre's L’Être et le Néant.